GaloisInc/ivorylang-org/pages/software/properties.md

 ### Testing
-During development and internal deployment, we execute code with assertions resulting in immediate failure if an assertion is violated.
+During development and internal deployment, we execute code with assertions turned on always.

-We have also implemented a [QuickCheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html) harness for Ivory (which will be rewritten in the future).
+We have also implemented a [QuickCheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html) harness for Ivory.
 We use QuickCheck to test some portions of SMACCMPilot, easily generating 100s of thousands of calls to C functions with random arguments.

 We plan to extend our use of QuickCheck to more of SMACCMPilot in the future.